moccalotto/kaosrpg/collections/_loot/item-of-storage.md

 ---
 ---

+This is an item that can magically transport hold equipment and goods in another dimension.
-Holds up to 10 cubic meters (or 10,000 kg) of stuff.
+A normal storage item can hold up to 10 cubic meters (or 10,000 kg) of goods.
-Equipment and goods are stored and retrieved via magical teleportation into another dimension.
+Equipment and goods are stored and retrieved via magical teleportation.

+A storage item can have any shape or size, for instance: a wand, a wallet, a scroll that holds pictures/drawings of all items stored, or a crystal that glows brighter and brighter the more equipment it stores.

+**Variants**:
+* Some storage items are more similar to bags, sacks, wallets, pockets, chests, or backpacks;
+    goods must be stored in them by physically placing them into the bag.
+    These items usually have a limit on the size of the goods they can store.
+* Some storage items have built-in stasis fields.
+This means that the stored goods are not subject to time.
+* Some (cursed) storage items only allow inserting goods (i.e. goods cannot be retrieved once stored).